saucesaft/haironthecircuits/src/about/index.md

 - sauce [in english] = thick _liquid_ served with food, usually savory dishes, to add moistness and flavor.
 - saft [in german] = the _liquid_ obtained from or present in fruit or vegetables.

-i mixed the words because i thought funny, thats it lol
+i mixed the words because i thought it was funny, thats it lol

 #### why *hair on the circuits?*
 white noise by noah baumbach - 1:00:21